 If you're evaluating alternatives (and you should), use this checklist:

 The honest move: pick one alternative and spend an hour setting it up.
-Most AI-first chatbot tools (including saavos) have a free tier.
+Most AI-first chatbot tools (including saavos) have a no-card preview.
 Train it on your website.
 See what it handles and what it misses.
 That hour will tell you more than any comparison table.

 If you're curious about switching from Tidio to an AI-first model, start here: /signup.
 You can test on a real domain and see the deflection rate yourself.
 If it's not right for your business, you've lost nothing but an hour.